Thefrank/freebsd-port-sooners/Radarr_Installation_TrueNAS_GUI.md

 ### Service Setup

-Time to enable the service but before we do a note:
+Time to enable the service but before we do, a note:

 The service file uses `chown` to make sure radarr can update itself.
 This can break things like `pkg check -s` and `pkg remove` for radarr when the built-in updater replaces files.